TripatjotSingh19/multidimensional-array-in-cpp/README.md

 ✅ Graph Algorithms (adjacency matrix for graphs)

-Advantages
+5.Advantages
 ✔ Easy to Understand (logical structure for grids/tables)

 ✔ Fast Access (O(1) time for direct indexing)

 ✔ Efficient Memory Usage (contiguous allocation)

-Limitations
+6.Limitations
 ❌ Fixed Size (static arrays require predefined dimensions)

 ❌ Memory Wastage (if not fully utilized)

 ❌ No Built-in Bounds Checking (can lead to buffer overflows)

-Alternatives in Modern C++
+7.Alternatives in Modern C++
 a.Vectors of Vectors (vector<vector>) for dynamic resizing.

 b.Dynamic Arrays (new and delete for heap allocation).

 c.Libraries (Eigen, Armadillo) for advanced matrix operations.

-Algorithm
+# Algorithm
-Program 1
+# Program 1
 Objective : addition of matrix in C++

 🔢 Steps: